Skip to main content

 Key Facts

-4. Domestic protests erupted on 1 March 2026 following Iran’s Supreme Leader’s death and US‑Israel air strikes.
+3. Nationwide protests erupted on 1 March 2026 following the death of Iran’s Supreme Leader Ali Khamenei and concurrent U.S.–Israel air strikes.

-5. Pakistan’s foreign policy seeks to balance ties with Russia while managing volatile neighbourhood dynamics.
+4. Pakistan’s foreign policy traditionally balances relations with major powers like Russia while managing volatile neighbourhood dynamics.

-6. A new visit date will be fixed after "mutual consultations" with Russian counterparts.
+5. The PM’s office said a new date will be set after "mutual consultations" with Russian counterparts.

 Background & Context